 This happens when the business owner judges success as the rate of sales growth and expansion.
 I was in Taiwan last week and there was this local tour guide who bragged about his previous experience as one of the owners of a manufacturing company in China.
 According to him, the company employed 500 workers during its peak and due to their obsession in growing the business, they fatally overlooked the “hidden” cost dealing with the government officials.
 Cases like this happen all the time.
 During the overzealous expansion, business owners usually overlooked lots of unprecedented miscalculations that brought them into cash flow crisis.

 3. Confused Good Debt From Bad Debt

-I don’t agree to use debt as a mean to expand a business.
+I don’t agree to use debt as a means to expand a business.
 If you do want to use debt, learn to separate the good debt from the bad debt.
 Good debts are borrowed funds meant solely for business expansion, such as investing in machines and raw materials.
-Problem starts when the business owner mistook sales as profit and abused it for self gratification like new cars and new toys.
+The problem starts when the business owner mistook sales as profit and abused it for self-gratification like new cars and new toys.
 These are bad debts where you borrow to splurge on luxuries not meant for your business.

 If You Want Peace of Mind, Forget About Partnership

 During my years of experience working in both startups and established the business, I have come across three breakups in partnership.
 Personally, I experienced one of them and surprisingly, all three breakups happened due to different reasons.

 No matter how good a relationship you think you have with your partner in the beginning, everything crumbles when you guys continue to lose money.